randomascii/main/xperf/UIforETW/ReadMe.txt

 - getenv wrapper
 - ordering code sanely
 - moving more code to separate functions/files
+- Correct usage of bool as function parameters to choose behaviors

 Unimportant:
 Allow configuring which symbols should be stripped.